Conformal prediction beyond exchangeability

-\paragraph{Additional related work.} Conformal prediction was pioneered by Vladimir Vovk and various collaborators in the early 2000s; the book by~\cite{vovk2005algorithmic} details their advances and remains a critical resource.
+Conformal prediction was pioneered by Vladimir Vovk and various collaborators in the early 2000s; the book by~\cite{vovk2005algorithmic} details their advances and remains a critical resource.
 The recent spurt of interest in these ideas in the field of statistics was catalyzed by Jing Lei, Larry Wasserman, and colleagues (see, e.g.,~\cite{lei2013distribution,lei2014distribution,lei2018distribution}).
-For a gentle introduction and more history, we refer to the tutorials by~\cite{shafer2008tutorial} and~\cite{angelopoulos2021gentle}.
+For gentle introduction and more history, we refer to the tutorials by~\cite{shafer2008tutorial} and~\cite{angelopoulos2021gentle}.